Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Related Work

 At the time of writing, there are proprietary LLMs that perform better at programming tasks than the open models we build upon \citep{openai2023gpt4,anthropic2023claude,anil2023palm}.
 However, most of these models only support inference (i.e., running the trained model) and not training or fine-tuning.
 Even when fine-tuning is possible, because these models are trained on closed data sets, we would not be able to compare \system{} to the natural baseline of training longer on existing data.
 Moreover, a significant limitation arises from the proprietary licensing constraints of these models.
 Many of their licenses expressly forbid the use of generated data to train other models \cite{openai2023terms,google2023terms,anthropic2023terms}.

-\paragraph{Models fine-tuned on the output of proprietary Code LLMs} Despite the fact that many proprietary models forbid using their generated data to train other models, there are models that do so.
-The Phind and WizardCoder~\cite{ziyang:wizard-coder} projects have fine-tuned both StarCoder and Code Llama models on data generated by GPT-3.5 and GPT-4.
-Phind also uses additional proprietary data that is orders of magnitude larger than the \system{} training data.
-These models outperform our fine-tuned Code Llama on R, and are close on the other programming languages.
+Even though, many proprietary models forbid using their generated data to train other models, there are models that do so.
+These models are \emph{distillations} of much larger proprietary models, and it is not possible to compare them to the natural baseline, which is training longer on existing data, which for these models is the proprietary OpenAI training set.

-However, we do not believe these comparisons are very meaningful.
-One could fine-tune these models further on the \system{} data we already have, or even use them (or GPT-4) to translate Python to low-resource languages.
-But, we would not be able to compare to the natural baseline of training longer on existing data, which for these models is the proprietary OpenAI training set.
 The strength of the \system{} approach is not that it does better in an absolute sense, but that fine-tuning with \system{} data is better than training longer on existing data.
 We show that this holds for StarCoderBase and its training set, and can only do so because both are open.